ecobee/building-controls-simulator/README.md

 # (optional) download IECC 2018 IDF files to start with
 . scripts/setup/download_IECC_idfs.sh

-# you're done with setup! now exit container shell or just stop the docker container
+# you're done with container setup! now exit container shell or just stop the docker container
 # the docker container can now be reattached to, stopped, and restarted when you need it again (see below for usage)
 # unless you specifically delete this docker container it can be restarted with the setup already done
 exit    # first exit to get out of pipenv shell